: A usually stoic

 - Double Subverted: ...Then it keeps going into creepiness.

-- Parodied: Bob's Smile is so horrible to look at, everyone around him loses bladder control.
+- Parodied: Bob's smile is so horrible to look at that every adult around him loses bladder control, while all infants and children in the nearby area starts to cry.

 - Zig Zagged: Bob's smiles can either be this or When She Smiles, often without rhyme or reason.